ptrace — process trace

 values as the corresponding effective IDs.)

-Otherwise, the access mode specifies PTRACE_MODE_REALCREDS
+Otherwise, the access mode specifies PTRACE_MODE_REALCREDS, so use the

 caller's real UID and GID for the checks in the next